DorLevyML/learn-align/README.md

 - accuracy
 - gradient norms in different parts of the neural network

+## Data generation

+In order to generate both artificial and real-world data, simply run `LearnAlign/DataGeneration/DataGeneration.py`.
+Beforehand, download the wanted GNU projects to extract data from, and put their compressed `tar` files in `natural_projects` sub-directory.
+The script will decompress, build and extract data from these projects.
+In addition, the script will use pyfuzz in order to generate random C code functions and extract data from them as well (source code, object code and alignment).

+The generated datasets will be stored as `txt` files in `generated_datasets_art` and `generated_datasets_nat` sub-directories.
+The dataset files will be divided into `O1`, `O2` and `O3` compiler optimization levels, and will also be further divided into train, validation and test data by ratios of 80%, 10% and 10%, respectfully.

+#### notes
+- many values can be configured at the top of `DataGeneration.py` (e.g., input directory, optimization levels, type of data to generate, etc.)
+- Make sure target directories (if exist) are empty and don't contain products of previous runs
+- During run, the build process of some GNU projects might fail.
+However, data can still be extracted if some C code was compiled prior to the fail.
+Of course, it is still recommended to solve issues causing the build failure in order to enable generation of more data.
+- A typical run takes a few hours to half a day.

 ## License

 This work is licensed under the MIT license (can be found in `LICENSE` file),